ABS time series spreadsheet user guide

 Cell A12 contains an Excel 'freeze pane' anchor; this allows the user to scroll down through the series while leaving all of the header information visible.

-Column E on the Index sheet contains a unique Series Identifier for each data series contained within the File.
+Column E on the Index sheet contain a unique Series Identifier for each data series contained within the File.
 The Series Identifiers have little relevance in the context of manual (human) navigation; their primary purpose is to facilitate programmatic access to the Series' data.

 However, the Series Identifiers are also hyperlinks to the underlying data series found in the Data sheet/s.
 On clicking a Series hyperlink, a 'named range' containing the entire Series and its metadata is automatically selected ready for further manipulation, copy/paste, charting etc.